mrkale/gbj_ds18b20/README.md

 <a id="serial"></a>
 ## Serial

 #### Description
 Custom data type determining the byte array for sensor hardware serial number.
 - It is an inner part of the sensor ROM without the first family code byte and the last CRC byte.
 - The size of the address text is determined by the constant [gbj\_ds18b20::SERIAL\_LEN](#params).
+- The sensor's serial might be considered as a <abbr title="Media Access Control">MAC</abbr> address of it.

 #### Syntax
     gbj_ds18b20::Serial serial